rjmccall/swift-evolution/visions/accessors.md

 }
 ```

 Note the scope of the access to `self` here.
-The value yielded by `self.span`'s `read` accessor is `~Escapable` and scope-restricted to the yield, so the coroutine cannot be resumed until all uses of `s` are done.
+The value yielded by `self.span`'s `yield` accessor is `~Escapable` and scope-restricted to the yield, so the coroutine cannot be resumed until all uses of `s` are done.
 One way this could work is to tie it to the scope of `s`, so that the coroutine would be finished as part of leaving that scope (which in this case is always done by returning from the function).
 The exact language rule here will be designed and reviewed as part of the lifetime dependency feature.

 `self.span` yields a borrowed value, but assignment to a mutable variable generally requires an owned value, so the yielded span has to be copied as part of the assignment.
 This is fine because `Span` is a `Copyable` type.

 However, a superficially similar mutating algorithm using `MutableSpan` would not compile.
 First, `MutableSpan` is not a `Copyable` type.
-But even more importantly, all of the mutation operations on `MutableSpan` require exclusive access to the span, which the algorithm fundamentally never receives because it gets a borrowed span from the `read` accessor.
+But even more importantly, all of the mutation operations on `MutableSpan` require exclusive access to the span, which the algorithm fundamentally never receives because it gets a borrowed span from the `yield` accessor.

 To allow this, Swift would need a copying read accessor that was implemented with a coroutine.
+(Perhaps this could be called `yield consuming`.)
 This is the counterexample to the logic laid out above in the section on the six fundamental accessors, and it makes perfect sense: the accessor is yielding an independent value that can only be used within the scope of the yield, a restriction that can be safely enforced because of the non-`Escapable` nature of the type.

 ## Observations and recommendations